 It is no secret that eating disorder treatment can be extremely stressful.
-It affects both your physical and mental well being of you and loved ones.
+It affects both the physical and mental well being of you and loved ones.
 Self care can act as a calming counterbalance while you work to develop new coping skills.

 It has been clinically proven that practicing and engaging in a self care routine reduces or eliminates stress, anxiety, depression, and increases happiness (1).

 While society today portrays self care as extravagant and expensive we are here to tell you that it does not have to be that way.
 Self care in eating disorder treatment (or in general) can be simple and accommodating to your schedule.
 And, in fact, it should be!
 The more self care fits into your every day schedule the more likely you are to stick with it.

 Now let's crack open your journal and dive into some more specific ideas below...